 It’s an atmospheric disruption of the air that causes the air to be its own filter.

-Imagine a scalpel that cleans the wound thoroughly as it is being used by the surgeon.
-This is what this technology can do.
+- Imagine a scalpel that cleans the wound thoroughly as it is being used by the surgeon.
+This is what this cold plasma can do.

 How could then there be such a technology already being marketed and I’m just now hearing about it?